-However, unlike foldable bikes that seem to cap their price around $4000, regular e-bikes can cost as much as $8000!
+However, unlike foldable bikes that seem to cap their price around $4000, regular e-bikes can cost as much as $8000 or more!
 However, very few people will want or need to purchase an e-bike in that price range when you can get a high-quality one with fantastic features for less than $3000… and most likely for less than $2000.

 Further, as e-biking becomes more popular and there are more brands and models to choose from, the average cost of an e-bike will likely decrease.
-As it is, there are so many different models that you really need to know what type of e-bike you want before searching for the perfect bike.
+As it is, there are so many different models.
+Therefore, you need to know what type of e-bike you want before searching for the perfect bike.

-For example, average road e-bikes can cost quite a bit more than the average commuter e-bikes.
-In general road bikes start at closer to $1500 and end up on the very expensive end of $8000.
+For example, an average road e-bike can cost quite a bit more than the average commuter e-bike.
+In general road bikes are priced closer to $1500 and end up on the expensive end of $8000.
 Electric mountain bikes are priced similarly higher.

 And then there are hybrid e-bikes.
 Because of their cross-over nature, you can find a lot of these in the $1000-$3000 price range.
 They’re priced this way because they provide the ability to conquer the road and the dirt, but they don’t really specialize in either.

-You can buy a good foldable e-bike that’s affordable but not cheap in the $1500-$3000 range.
-But if you want to buy a cheaper one, you’ll probably get what you pay for.
+You can buy a good folding e-bike that’s affordable but not cheap in the $1500-$3000 range.
+But if you want to buy a cheaper one, you may get what you pay for.